Faculty | Phaedra Pezzullo

 Associate Professor, Department of Communication and Culture

 - Ph.D.
 Communication Studies, University of North Carolina, 2002

 - M.A.
 Communication Studies, University of North Carolina, 1998

 - B.A.
 Social Thought & Political Economy, University of Massachusetts, 1996

-Her research, teaching, and service primarily engage environmental communication, environmental justice studies, tourist studies, and social movement studies.
+Her research, teaching, and service primarily engage theories of rhetoric and public culture, environmental communication, environmental justice studies, tourist studies, and social movement studies.
 Pezzullo's perspective is informed by an interdisciplinary training in the humanities and the sciences and is motivated by pressing issues of democracy raised by contemporary environmental and social justice movements.
 She draws upon ethnographic participant observation fieldwork, qualitative interviews, her own activism, popular texts, news archives, and interdisciplinary secondary research.